Battle of Williamsburg Quick Facts

 Longstreet Occupies the Williamsburg Line

 Johnston’s goal was to move his army up the peninsula to occupy new defenses closer to the Confederate capital.
-As the bulk of the Rebel army moved north, Johnston ordered a rearguard, commanded by Major General James Longstreet, to delay pursuing Union forces.
+As the bulk of the Confederate army moved north, Johnston ordered a rearguard, commanded by Major General James Longstreet, to delay pursuing Union forces.
 Longstreet’s rearguard occupied the Williamsburg Line, a series of fourteen redoubts approximately two miles south of Williamsburg, Virginia.
 Longstreet concentrated his forces near the center of the line at Redoubt Number 6, an earthen structure also known as Fort Magruder.

 Federals Pursue Johnston

-After learning that Johnston had abandoned the Warwick Line, McClellan immediately dispatched Brigadier General George Stoneman’s cavalry to harass the retreating Rebels.
+After learning that Johnston had abandoned the Warwick Line, McClellan immediately dispatched Brigadier General George Stoneman’s cavalry to harass the retreating Confederates.
 In addition, he sent nearly 40,000 infantrymen under his second-in-command, Brigadier General Edwin V. “Bull” Sumner, to pursue Johnston’s army.
 McClellan stayed behind to oversee the boarding and embarkation of Brigadier General William B. Franklin’s division on transit ships to steam up the York River and outflank Johnston, cutting off his retreat.

 Stoneman Awaits the Infantry